willhogan11/ionic-navviewEnhanced/README.md

 4. Add a back button to move back through the states.

-5. Add a child state.
+5. Add a child view.